venvar/login-system-consists-of-captcha-using-python-programming/README.md

 ![image](https://user-images.githubusercontent.com/81376452/112589640-7869cb00-8e27-11eb-97e9-22cf8c77b3d4.png)

-If the captcha does not matches with the use entered captcha.it says invalid captcha.
+If the captcha does not matches with the user entered captcha ,it says invalid captcha.